WTA Korea Open

 Schedule

-Below is the expected tournament schedule for the 2023 singles and doubles tournaments in Seoul, with the doubles final being played on Saturday, the 14th of October 2023, and the singles final on Sunday, the 15th of October 2023.
+Below is the schedule for the 2025 singles and doubles tournaments in Seoul, with the doubles and singles finals being played on Sunday, the 21st of September 2025.

 Draw

-The draws for the 2023 WTA Korea tennis tournament will be available to view on the WTA Tour website closer to the start of the tournament, with the draw size for the singles tournament being 32 and 16 for the doubles tournament.
+The draws for the 2025 WTA Korea tennis tournament will be available to view on the WTA Tour website, with the draw size for the singles tournament being 28 and 16 for the doubles tournament.

 Prize Money and Points